McCarthy fails again in bid for speaker, GOP in disarray - KESQ

 WASHINGTON (AP) — House Republicans flailed through a second day of multiple balloting Wednesday, unable to elect Rep. Kevin McCarthy as House speaker or to come up with a new strategy to end the political chaos that has tarnished the start of their new majority.

-For a fifth time, Republicans nominated McCarthy as their speaker as the House plunged deeper into disarray.
-That came moments after the fourth vote showed 20 conservative holdouts still refusing to support him, unchanged from the previous time around.
-He fell far short of the 218 votes typically needed to win the gavel.
+For a fifth time, Republicans tried to vote McCarthy into the top job as the House plunged deeper into disarray.
+That came moments after the fourth vote showed 20 conservative holdouts still refusing to support him, unchanged from the previous time around and leaving him far short of the 218 votes typically needed to win the gavel.

 “Let cooler, more rational heads prevail,” said Rep. Warren Davidson, R-Ohio, a conservative aligned with the far-right Freedom Caucus who nevertheless nominated McCarthy.